matplotlib/matplotlib/doc/users/intro.rst

 from the Python shell in Tkinter on Windows™.
 My primary use is to embed matplotlib in a Gtk+ EEG application that runs on Windows, Linux and Macintosh OS X.

+.. [*] MATLAB is a registered trademark of The MathWorks, Inc.